agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - While slow, the doubly linked list allocator has excellent utilization.
 - The implementations of the `rbtree_clrs`, `rbtree_unified`, `rbtree_stack`, and `rbtree_top-down` are different in terms of the details of their code and algorithms.
 However, they have the exact same space used in their nodes, therefore the utilization is identical.
 - Perhaps this view makes the cost of the speed gained by the `rbtree_linked` approach more apparent.
 - The more advanced Segregated Fits allocator can achieve an excellent balance of speed and utilization.
-However, its utilization is highly dependent on the workload (notice the severe dip to 76% illustrated by the blue line).
-This is due to the high overhead of the lookup table.
-If the number of free nodes remains low, this lookup table for the segregated lists will eat into overall utilization.
-But once heap usage grows the low overhead of the actual free nodes compared to the Red-Black tree nodes begins to shine.
+This might be why it is a common suggestion for a general purpose allocator.

 ## Conclusions